teknotus/libmaple/docs/source/unix-toolchain.rst

 Let us know what you come up with!
 Use #leaflabs on Twitter, post in the `forum`_, track us down in the real world, whatever.
 We love projects!

+.. rubric:: Footnotes

+.. [#fmacports] Some of these software packages might be available on `MacPorts <http://www.macports.org/>`_.
+The author had some bad experiences with MacPorts a few years ago, though, and hasn't touched it since.
+Of course, your mileage may vary.